 This state may be best known for its sun, surf, and vineyards, but it’s also my go-to source for the best-olive oils—outperforming Europe and other more traditional olive-growing regions.

 A few years back, several stories were published exposing the fact that many extra virgin olive oils were actually a mixture of olive oil and other less expensive oils, such as soybean and canola.
 The problem affected a whopping 69 percent of imported oils, according to the 2010 University of California–Davis study that broke the news.

 California olive oil producers, whose products performed significantly better on the UC–Davis tests, responded to the bombshell by forming the California Olive Oil Council (COOC), a trade association that now certifies the purity and quality of extra virgin olive oil.
 To earn the seal, each harvest must meet chemical analysis requirements and satisfy the palates of a blind tasting panel.
 The end goal being, as their website states, “to provide consumers and retailers with assurance that the oil they purchase is in fact extra virgin grade.”

 Generally, there’s no need to refrigerate olive oil; room temperature storage is adequate.
-However, if you find yourself in the middle of a heat wave without air conditioning, pop your stash in the fridge to keep it from going rancid.
+However, if you find yourself in the middle of a heat wave without air conditioning, pop your stash in the fridge to keep it from degrading.

 5. Drizzle, But Don’t Sizzle at High Temps

 The most beneficial way to consume olive oil is straight out of the bottle.
 Toss it with veggies or salads, or mix it with my favorite dipping spices blend and eat it with steamed veggies or bread.
 You can cook with olive oil, but I’d avoid doing so at high temperatures (for example, sautéing veggies and meats is okay, but frying chicken is a no-no).